 Varieties to consider for Central Texas

 To get a considerable harvest, it is important to use the right variety.
 For Central Texas, it is key to choose a variety that is less susceptible to rust and black fly.
-Broad Windsor or Vroma are two reliable varieties with great production and fewer issues.
+Windsor and Vroma are two reliable varieties with great production and fewer issues.

 Direct sow vs seed starting

 Broad beans are forgiving seeds and easy to deal with.
-Direct sow in the ground or start them ahead in little pots, there should be no problem.
+While direct sowing is highly recommended, starting them in 3 or 4-inch pots should pause no problem.
 The most important thing is to plant them out when temperatures are lower than 75F(25C) during the day and below 65F(16C) at night.

 How to plant broad beans?